The Manaslu Circuit trekking is a once-in-a-lifetime experience. It lies at an elevation of 8156m and is the 8th highest mountain.

 Manaslu trek permits

-The permit cost $70 and $10 per additional day at the time of September to November.
-It cost $50 per day at the time of December to August.
+The permit costs $70 and $10 per additional day at the time of September to November.
+It costs $50 per day at the time of December to August.

 Permit for Manaslu Conservation Area